2012–13 Welsh Premier Women's League: Results

-Newcastly Emlyn set a Premier League record win when they defeated Caerphilly Castle 36–0 on 12 January 2013.
+Newcastle Emlyn set a Premier League record win when they defeated Caerphilly Castle 36–0 on 12 January 2013.
 On that day Bethan Davies also set the record for most goals scored in a match with ten.
 Both records were later broken by Cardiff Met.
 Ladies, when then won 43–0 at Caerphilly Castle, with Emily Allen and Adele Hooper scoring 15 and 12 goals respectively.
 Those records are void now after the withdrawal of Caerphilly Castle.